 To better spread your products, Amazon may route your shipment through a receive center, which receives units and then reships them to other fulfillment centers in our network.
 Your products are available for sale as soon as we successfully receive them at any of our receive centers or fulfillment centers.
 Units that are being reshipped to other fulfillment centers are available for customers to buy, but customers may be shown a future ship date if no other units are available for immediate fulfillment.

-You can choose to sign up for the Inventory Placement Service and send all of your eligible inventory to a single receive center or fulfillment center (see the Inventory placement exceptions section below).
+You can sign up for the Inventory Placement Service and send all of your eligible inventory to a single receive center or fulfillment center (see the Inventory placement exceptions section below).
 When the shipment arrives, it is split up and sent to different fulfillment centers for you.
-A per-item service fee applies for the Inventory Placement Service.
+A per-item service fee applies.

 When you use the Inventory Placement Service, the destination receive center or fulfillment center is determined by Amazon.
 You cannot choose the receive center or fulfillment center to which you send your shipment.
 The destination chosen by Amazon may vary from shipment to shipment.